 Regarding the reconstruction quality, the results generally indicate that the contours advance at a similar speed but with a slight phase shift throughout the process.
 In addition, a flatter distortion in the shape of the contours is observed, especially at $t=1.5$ h.
-Considering the long duration of the process ($t \approx 10$ h) and the nonlinear nature of the temperature and derived quantities evolution, the reconstruction procedure achieves excellent physical representation concerning the ground-truth from the direct model.
+Considering the long duration of the process ($t \approx 10$ h) and the nonlinear nature of the temperature and derived quantities evolution, the reconstruction procedure achieves excellent physical representation concerning the ground-truth from the forward model.

 This result is very relevant, as it allows us to conclude that the food temperature fields can be reliably estimated without intervening in food, foreseeing this numerical tool as a powerful instrument to complement physical sensors in the food industry.